labthings/picamerax/docs/fov.rst

 Pipelines
 ---------

-This section provides some detail about the MMAL pipelines picamera constructs in response to various method calls.
+This section provides some detail about the MMAL pipelines picamerax constructs in response to various method calls.

 The firmware provides various encoders which can be attached to the still and